amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 * L-BFGS-B: a solver aimed at minimizing smooth nonlinear functions (:cite:t:`lbfgsb`).
 It can be used to compute both MSE and logistic models with or without :math:`\ell_2` regularization.
 It is not suitable when an :math:`\ell_1` regularization term is required.

 * Coordinate descent: a solver aimed at minimizing nonlinear functions.
-  It is suitable for linear models with an :math:`\ell_1` regularization term and Elastic Nets (:cite:t:`coord_elastic`, :cite:t:`elnet1`).
+  It is suitable for linear models with an :math:`\ell_1` regularization term and elastic nets (:cite:t:`coord_elastic`, :cite:t:`elnet1`).

   .. note::

-    The coordinate descent method implemented is optimized to solve LASSO or Elastic-Net problems.
+    The coordinate descent method implemented is optimized to solve lasso or elastic net problems.
-    For Ridge or unregularized problems the use of any alternative methods is recommended.
+    For ridge or unregularized problems the use of any alternative methods is recommended.

   .. warning::

-    The implemented coordinate descent method is designed to fit standardized data, as such, it should not be used with scaling method
-    (see next section) other than
-    :code:`scaling only` (default), or :code:`standardize`.
-Using any other type of scaling will result in either not converging or providing unexpected results.
+    The implemented coordinate descent method is designed to fit standardized data.
+As such, it should not be used with the scaling method set to anything other than :code:`scaling only` (default), or :code:`standardize` (see next section).
+Using any other type of scaling will result in lack of convergence or unexpected results.

 * Conjugate gradient: a solver aimed at finding a solution to a system of linear equations.
   It can be used to compute linear regression with or without :math:`\ell_2` regularization.